abdur-rahman54/Docker/jupyter-notebook/README.md

 	```

 ## Dockerfile

-The Dockerfile defines the steps required to build a Docker image for running Jupyter Notebook.
+The `Dockerfile` defines the steps required to build a Docker image for running `Jupyter Notebook`.

 Below is a detailed explanation of each part of the Dockerfile: